aaron-grau/curic/react/projects/pokedex/README.md

 **Test your code** - make sure that your test component renders at `http://localhost:3000/`.

+### Frontend Structure
-+ Next, define the structure of your `frontend` directory.
+Next, define the structure of your `frontend` directory.
 You should have folders called `actions`, `components`, `reducers`, `store`, `middleware` and `util`.

 ## Phase 2: The Pokemon Index